cbshiles/KALX-libfms/doc/lesson1.md

 need to use Visual Studio if you want to build Excel add-ins.

 You are welcome to use any build system you like on unix, but I can only help you with using command-line tools.
+A possibility to consider is running a virtual Windows box so you can also create add-ins. [!!!instructions on how to do this???]

 ```
 $ cd <directory>